 Connectivity of The Hotel Panic Button

 Connectivity is a key issue when it comes to hotel panic buttons.
-Areas of dead signal can put workers at risk, so it’s essential to ensure that your panic button system doesn’t let staff members down with it’s most needed.
+Dead zone areas can put workers at risk, so it’s essential to ensure that your panic button system doesn’t let staff members down with it’s most needed.

 Creating a self-healing Bluetooth network is one of the best ways to prevent dead zones and ensure panic buttons function correctly at all times.
 Some systems work with wi-fi, cellular or LTE backup to ensure every inch of a property is covered.
 This is essential for determining the exact location of an incident or person in need of help.